Amulet-Team/Amulet-NBT/docs_source/index.rst

 The string encoding and endianness can be defined separately but for simplicity the following presets have been defined.

-.. autodata:: amulet_nbt.java_encoding
+.. autodata:: amulet.nbt.java_encoding
-.. autodata:: amulet_nbt.bedrock_encoding
+.. autodata:: amulet.nbt.bedrock_encoding

 ####################